 To answer these questions, we need to take a close look at our income, savings and expenses.
 Can I reduce my expenses and increase my savings, so that I can get by on much less in retirement?

-How much will it really cost to live once I retire?
+How much it will cost to live once you retire?

 Most of us think that planning for retirement is all about saving and investing.
 But how much we spend is a far more important issue.
 If I start spending more than my retirement income, I will not stay retired for too long.

 However, it is very difficult to predict how much it will cost to live once you retire.
 If you are like me and planning to retire in 10+ years, how can you know how much you will be spending at that time?
 And if you are already retired, you might be looking at 20 to 25 years of retirement spending.
 It’s even more difficult to estimate the costs of living so far in advance.

 So how do you start?
 In 4 simple steps.

 Step 1.
 Cost of living now – Your current spending

 Do you know how much you spend in a month?
 In a year?